addadi/aws-vpn-client/README.md

 - `openvpn-glibc` for glibc platforms.
 - `aws-vpn-client`.

+The dockerfile are using just the latest versions of base images and packages.
+They are meant for one time openvpn creation and not for production so it's easier to revolve package issues with latest versions for me

 ### Patch a new OpenVPN version

 To generate a patch for a newer OpenVPN version, use the current latest as base: